Discrete effects on some boundary schemes of multiple-relaxation-time lattice Boltzmann model for convection-diffusion equations: NUMERICAL RESULTS

 \section{NUMERICAL RESULTS}

 In this section, some simulations of CDEs are performed to test above analysis, and ABB scheme is employed to treat the Dirichlet boundary conditions.
-In our simulations, the global relative error (GRE) is used, and is defined as
+In our simulations, the global relative error (GRE) and maximum error($E_{max}$) are used to measure accuracy, and are defined as

 where $\phi$ and $\phi^{*}$ are the numerical and analytical solutions, respectively.
-In addition, the following convergent criterion for the steady problems is adopted,
+In addition, the following convergent criterion for the steady problems is used,

-In our simulations, the EDF $f_i^{eq}$ is applied to approximate the initial distribution function $f_i$.
+In our simulations, $f_i^{eq}$ is applied to approximate the initial distribution function $f_i$.